 Read about degree programs that can be considered by aspiring office assistants.
-Find out details about what types of programs are offered, degrees earned, educational prerequisites and required coursework.
+Find out details about the types of programs offered, degrees earned, educational prerequisites and required coursework.
 Get employment outlook and salary details for various types of office assistants.

 Individuals who wish to become medical office assistants or general office or administrative assistants can enroll in an associate degree program at a community or vocational college.
 In addition to field-specific training, a 2-year degree program in office assisting prepares future office assistants for work in general bookkeeping, supply inventory management, correspondence preparation and data organization.
-Associate level studies can be found in office technology or medical office assistant.
+Associate-level studies can be found in office technology or medical office assisting.
 Some institutions might offer studies online.